vikasit12/k8s/README.md

-# k8s
+# Kubernetes
-Hands on for k8s
+Hands on for different objects of kubernetes